Laravel-Backpack/docs/4.1/crud-fields.md

 ![CRUD Field - image](https://backpackforlaravel.com/uploads/docs-4-1/fields/image.png)

-> Note that since the image field uses base64 encoding, php caching extensions like `apcu` or `opcache` may cause some issues using this field.
+> NOTE: if you are having trouble uploading big images, please check your php extensions **apcu** and/or **opcache**, users have reported some issues with these extensions when trying to upload very big images.
+REFS: https://github.com/Laravel-Backpack/CRUD/issues/3457

 <hr>